How to Stop Thinking About Your Ex and Move on After a Breakup

 Try Zero Contact, at Least at First

 When you’re ready to get your ex out of your head, Amy Chan, author of Breakup Bootcamp: The Science of Rewiring Your Heart, advises setting a time frame in which you won’t talk to them at all.
 “I’d recommend a complete detox from the ex,” she says.
 “If you constantly text your ex, whether it’s because you miss them or even to yell at them, you’re still getting an emotional charge,” she explains.
 “If you’re vilifying your ex, psychoanalyzing your ex, blaming your ex—you’re still in a relationship with your ex.”
-And when you stay emotionally connected to your ex, it’s harder to move on and to stop thinking about them.
+And when you stay emotionally connected to them, it’s harder to move on and to stop thinking about your ex.

 Chan suggests setting a 60-day period in which you don’t text or call them, which helps make cutting off contact seem less overwhelming and more achievable.
 Also helpful?
 Blocking their number outright, so you’re not worrying about whether or not you’ve missed their call or text.